radcli14/BeeSwift/README.md

 In Xcode, in the tree on the left hand side, right click `Supporting Files` and then `New File`.
 Select `Objective C File` in the menu, then click `Next`.
 Enter the name `AppDelegate` then click `Next`, and finally `Create` on the next window, without modifying any defaults.
+Under the commented section, delete any existing code, and replace with the following.

 ```objc
 #import "AppDelegate.h"